citusdata/citus_docs/dist_tables/querying.rst

     );

 You can then call sum(hll_column) to roll up those columns within the database.
-Please note that these custom aggregates need to be created both on the master and the workers.
+Please note that these custom aggregates need to be created both on the coordinator and the workers.

 .. _limit_pushdown: